 Update the following setting to specify which asset types (defined by their file extension) are allowed to be inserted into the CMS.
 The setting value should be a semi-colon separated list of the allowed file extensions (i.e. jpg;gif;mpg;mp3):

 The FTP connection can be configured to use active or passive mode:

 - Asset Bank providing a parameter specifying the image URL

 In order to use this method you will not need to pass any parameter when calling Asset Bank but you will need to set a return URL instead:

 (a suffix that will be added to the return URL.

 If this suffix has a value, the filename will be added to this.
 Don't add a trailing '/'.)

 Given the configuration above, after selecting the asset for the CMS then Asset Bank would return to the following URL:

-- Posting data to a callback URL
+- Asset Bank posting data to a callback URL

-You will need to provide the 'callbackurl' parameter to which Asset Bank will post the asset data in XML format (as described in section "Receiving the response from Asset Bank").
+You will need to provide the 'callbackurl' parameter to which Asset Bank will post the asset data in XML format (as described in the section "Receiving the response from Asset Bank").